 Count on packing pretty light.
 Bring one medium bag to check in, and a carry-on that can double as an everyday bag to carry with you for the trip A backpack or courier-type bag is appropriate for the carry-on.

-Per Hong Kong Airlines, you are allowed to check two bags.
+Most international airlines allow two checked bags.
 However, for this trip, you are allowed ONLY ONE.
 It must fit this criteria:

 - 3 dimensions of each bag may not exceed 62 in.
 (158 cm)